-In this section we show that under some additional assumptions the proposed IV estimator is asymptotically Gaussian conditionally on $\tilde{X}$ .
-We also suggest standard errors that can be paired with our estimator in order to achieve asymptotically valid inferences, that is, to construct confidence sets and/or to produce reliable t-tests.
+This section shows that the proposed IV estimator is asymptotically Gaussian conditionally on $\tilde{X}$ under some additional assumptions.
+We also suggest standard errors that, when paired with our estimator, provide asymptotically valid inferences, that is, confidence sets and hypothesis tests with asymptotically correct coverage and size, respectively.

 There are two theoretical and practical challenges we encounter.
-The first is a need to correctly account for the asymptotic importance of a quadratic form.
-Specifically, the bias of OLS arises due to presence of a quadratic form in errors, which has a non-trivial mean.
+The first is to correctly account for the asymptotic importance of a quadratic form.
+Specifically, the bias of OLS arises due to the presence of a quadratic form in errors, which has a non-trivial mean, as was noticed in Sawa (1978).
 We construct our estimator to guarantee a zero mean of its corresponding quadratic form and thus eliminate the bias asymptotically.
-The quadratic form in error terms with zero mean is asymptotically Gaussian when its rank is growing to infinity under a condition of eigenvalue negligibility.
-We refer the reader to Anatolyev (2019); Chao et al. (2012); Sølvsten (2020); Kline et al. (2020) for examples of the Central Limit Theorems for quadratic forms.
-The naive standard errors tend to improperly account for asymptotic uncertainty of a quadratic form.
+The quadratic form in error terms with zero mean is asymptotically Gaussian when its rank grows to infinity under a condition of eigenvalue negligibility.
+We refer the reader to Brown (1971); de Jong (1987); Chao et al. (2012); Anatolyev (2019); Sølvsten (2020); Kline et al. (2020) for examples of the Central Limit Theorems for quadratic forms.
+The naive standard errors tend to improperly account for the asymptotic uncertainty of a quadratic form.
 The asymptotic importance of such quadratic forms has appeared previously in the literature on linear models with many instruments and/or many regressors.
-For example, Hansen et al. (2008) show the importance to adjust standard errors for presence of a quadratic form in many instrument settings.
+Hansen et al. (2008) shows the importance of adjusting standard errors for the presence of a quadratic form in many instrument settings.
 See also Anatolyev (2019) for a comprehensive survey of the issue.
-The second challenge is that the quadratic form we end up with has non-zero diagonal elements that are on average zero.
-This makes the asymptotic variance depend on skewness and kurtosis of errors that are hard to estimate.
-This is similar to the issue of proper inference for LIML-type estimators with many instruments (as in Hansen et al. (2008)).
-Below we consider two instances when we can handle the first challenge with relative ease and ignore the second challenge.
+The second challenge is that the quadratic form we end up with has non-zero diagonal elements that are zero on average, making the asymptotic variance depend on skewness and kurtosis of errors.
+The issue also arises when conducting proper inference for estimators of the limited information maximum likelihood type with many instruments (as in Hansen et al. (2008)).
+Below, we consider two instances where we can easily handle the first challenge and ignore the second challenge.